The Korean word for baby; a name used in some of our products in reference to the gentle mildness of our formulations.

 Traditional barley tea, simply referred to as "water" in Korean households.
 The basis for our soap formulations.

-A form of traditional Korean stoneware, with a bluish-green tone.
+A form of traditional Korean stoneware, with a beige-to-bluish-green tone.
 "In contrast to the refined elegance of Goryeo celadon, buncheong is designed to be natural, unassuming, and practical."

 Citation: Koehler, Robert (7 September 2015).
 Korean Ceramics: The Beauty of Natural Forms.
 Seoul Selection.